Interpolating with generalized Assouad dimensions: General properties of 𝜙 -Assouad dimensions

 We give some motivation for the construction which we will use to prove the main result in this section.
-Suppose we are given any set $F\subset\R^d$ with diameter $1$ (with respect to the max norm).
-For $n \in \N$, inductively define $r_n$ by
+Suppose we are given an infinite set $F\subset\R^d$ with diameter $1$ (with respect to the max norm).
+For $n \in \N$, inductively define $\rho_n$ by